 Down Sleeping Bag

-Winner of Outside Magazine’s Gear of the Year award, the Thylacine is the most versatile sleeping bag, outperforming every other in its category. the Thylacine 20ºF down sleeping bag gives campers complete control over warmth and fit with Variable Warmth Technology™ and CustomFit™ adjustments, keeping camper warm in variable backcountry climates.
+Winner of Outside Magazine’s Gear of the Year award, the Thylacine is the most versatile sleeping bag, outperforming every other in its category.
+The Thylacine 20ºF down sleeping bag gives campers complete control over warmth and fit with Variable Warmth Technology™ and CustomFit™ adjustments, keeping you warm in variable backcountry climates.

 Gear of the Year

 The award-winning Thylacine sleeping bag has been recognized as one of the most technically advanced sleep systems on the market, offering complete customizable versatility and adaptability, for a variety of distinct environments.
 Read more in Outside Magazine’s Gear of the Year award profile.